abdrahmansoltan/Learning-Notes/React/02-Hooks.md

   - it will call the `reducer function` for us with `argument = action-object`
 - `action` is an **object** that tells the reducer how to change the state.
   - It must contain a **type** property
-  - It can contain an optional **payload** object wich has properties you want to add to the state(parameters to be used)
+  - It can contain an optional **payload** object which has properties you want to add to the state(parameters to be used)
 - Finally: when state is updated the component gets rerendered just like in `useState()`

 ![usereducer](./img/reducer2.svg)